From Harvard Open Access Project

 Whether a given item has already been tagged in a given hub

-- First, you can search for it in that hub (see the previous question).
+- First, you can search for it in that hub (see the question on search, above).

 - Second, if you're authorized to tag for that hub, then try to tag the item you're wondering about.
 If the tag form pops up blank, the item has not yet been tagged.
 If it pops up pre-populated with tags, then it has already been tagged.
 In the second case, you could withdraw, knowing that the item has already been tagged, or you could review the tags and add any new ones you think should be added.